Last Updated on January 25, 2023 by Dave Farquhar

 The final MR BIOS version was version 3.46.
 Some people on old forums have reported using hard drives up to 30 GB with the final version.
 If you want to use a 32 GB SD or CF card on your Pentium-class retro PC, you may be able to do it, if you can track down a MR BIOS version 3.46 for your motherboard.

 The other upside comes in 386 and 486 PCs.
-If you have a later 486 CPU, a MR BIOS will enable writeback cache in it for improved performance.
+If you have a later 486 CPU, a MR BIOS will enable its writeback cache for improved performance.
 And if you have one of the weird 386/486 hybrids like those from Cyrix in a 386 board, a MR BIOS will enable the caches in those for better performance.

 For a 286-class system, it can resolve compatibility issues with flash memory devices that work in 486 and Pentium-class machines but just don’t want to work in a 286.
 It won’t resolve all of them, but will make your 286 less picky about what it wants to work with.